pdobb/object_identifier/README.md

 * 3.1
 * 3.2

-ObjectIdentifier has no other dependencies.
+Object Identifier has no other dependencies.

 ## Configuration

-Global/default values for ObjectIdentifier can be configured via the ObjectIdentifier::Configuration object.
+Global/default values for Object Identifier can be configured via the ObjectIdentifier::Configuration object.

 _Note: In a Rails app, the following would go in e.g. `config/initializers/object_identifier.rb`_